netreplica/nrx/README.md

 ### Containerlab

-All elements of a Containerlab topology file that **nrx** can produce has to be provided to it as Jinja2 templates:
+**nrx** renders all Containerlab artifacts from Jinja2 templates:

 * `clab/topology.j2`: template for the final Containerlab topology file
-* `clab/kinds/<device.platform.slug>.j2`: templates for Clab node entries, separate file for each `device.platform.slug` exported from NetBox
+* `clab/kinds/<kind>.j2`: templates for individual node entries, for each `kind`.
+Value of `kind` taken from NetBix `device.platform.slug` field.
+* `interface_names/<device.platform.slug>.j2`: templates for generating emulated interface names used by Containerlab, for each `kind`.
-* `interface_maps/<device.platform.slug>.j2`: templates for mappings between real interface names and interface names used by Containerlab
+* `interface_maps/<device.platform.slug>.j2`: templates for mappings between real interface names and emulated interface names used by Containerlab, for each `kind`.

-This repository provides a small set of such templates as examples.
-To customize the way Containerlab topology file should be generated, you would need to change these templates as needed.
-For example, you might want to change `image` values depending on the `kind`.
-You can also add new templates, if the platforms you have are not covered by the provided set of templates.
-In case a template for the needed `kind` already exists, but in NetBox you're using a different `device.platform.slug` value for it, you can either rename the template, or create a symbolic link to it with a new name.
+This repository includes [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
+See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

 By default, **nrx** searches for the template files in the current directory.
 You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.